 Click here for video

-Steve Tolen began his professional career at Electronic Data Systems (EDS) where he served as assistant cash manager.
+Steve Tolen is an energy storage pioneer and visionary who concieved of blending electrons from different sources to optimize cost and performance.
+This concept resulted in Indie Power Systems' first of 6 granted patents.
+He began his professional career at Electronic Data Systems (EDS) where he served as assistant cash manager.
 He next served as VP and portfolio manager at Southwest Corporate, a bankers’ bank in Dallas where he managed a $1 billion investment portfolio and was responsible for credit and interest rate risk management for the company.
 Mr. Tolen authored the books Credit Union Asset/Liability Management Theory and Techniques and Credit Union Investment Strategies.
 He also served as a trainer for the National Credit Union Administration (NCUA) auditors.
 During this time he designed and programmed Credit Analysis and Asset/Liability Management software.
 In 1996 Tolen was named president of Indiana Corporate Federal Credit Union, a banker's bank for credit unions that was under regulatory supervision.
 Three years later, that institution earned a Bankwatch "A" rating.
 He then engineered the merger with an institution twice its size with his board retaining control of the resulting Mid-States Corporate Federal Credit Union.
 He left that position to found Symphony Bank and next founded Indy Power Systems LLC which is now Indie Power Systems Inc. Mr. Tolen serves as Chairman of the SAE International Secondary Battery Use Committee.

-Corey Schoene began his career at Indie Power Systems and assists with the design and build of all hardware, including circuit boards, component sourcing, and the physical assembly of systems.
+Corey Schoene began his career as an intern at Indie Power Systems in 2014 and assists with the design and build of all hardware, including circuit boards, component sourcing, and the physical assembly of systems.
 Mr. Schoene possesses extensive electrical and mechanical design skills.
-Software expertise includes Autodesk Inventor and Cadence OrCAD.
+Software expertise includes Autodesk Inventor and Altium, and Cadence OrCAD.
 His expertise also includes including soldering, welding, system assembly, testing, and battery pack characterization and assembly.
-Mr. Schoene is currently pursuing a Bachelors of Science in Electrical Engineering Technology at Indiana University, Purdue University, Indianapolis.
+Mr. Schoene has a Bachelors of Science degree in Electrical Engineering Technology from Purdue University.